How to be a Landlord in California

 Best Practice: Include maintenance and repair information in your lease so that your tenant knows exactly what to expect from you.
 Also, make sure to follow any local and state laws regarding repairs.
 We recommend purchasing landlord insurance (and requiring your tenant to carry renters insurance) in case any major repairs pop up.

 Bonus: Learn About Taxes on Rental Income in California

 Rental income in California is treated as regular personal income and taxed accordingly.
 However, your operating expenses like mortgage interest, pest control, property taxes, and yard maintenance can reduce your taxable rental property income.

-Join the 300,000+ independent landlords that rely on TurboTenant to create welcoming rental experiences.
+Join the 446,000+ independent landlords who rely on TurboTenant to create welcoming rental experiences.